paradime/paradime.github.io/_posts/2015-9-10-Hello-World.md

 I want to use the tools of manipulating information to improve the lives of as many people as possible.
 I currently get that validation from working at CoverMyMeds.
 The knowledge that every prior authorization that is submitted could have been a patient who went without the drugs they need, is a powerful motivator.
-I'm currently working on a tool that helps prescribers chat with us so that we can effectively guide them through the process.
+I'm currently working on a tool that helps a prescriber or pharmacist chat with us so that we can effectively guide them through the process.
 Sometimes it can feel like for every successful chat, there's a patient who wouldn't have received their medication.

 At the moment I feel that I can share a lot of the talents that I've gained working at CoverMyMeds to help